- What Is WHOOP?

-The Apple Watch had been my primary workout companion for the past few years, until a friend recommended that I try the WHOOP strap — a new fitness tracker that’s different from anything I’ve seen before.
+The Apple Watch had been my primary workout companion for a number of years, until a friend recommended that I try the WHOOP Strap — a high-tech fitness tracker that was different from anything I had seen before.

-I’ve worn WHOOP since January 2019, and the data it has provided has been incredibly insightful.
+I’ve now been wearing WHOOP since January 2019, and the data it has provided has been incredibly insightful.

-Here are some of the insights I’ve gained from WHOOP over the past 14 months:
+So in this WHOOP review, I’ll share with you some of the insights I’ve gained from this smart wearable over the past few years, including:

-- Stress and other lifestyle factors measurably impact my sleep quality.
+- Stress and other lifestyle factors measurably impact my heart rate variability (HRV), resting heart rate (RHR), recovery and sleep quality.

-- My heart rate variability is a reliable indicator of when I’m about to get sick (and when I recover).
+- My HRV is a reliable indicator of when I’m about to get sick (and when I recover).

 - Alcohol ruins my sleep (no surprise there).

 - Late meals decrease the quality of my sleep (they result in less slow-wave and REM sleep).

 - Reading a book before going to sleep (instead of reading on my iPhone or iPad) helps me sleep better and longer.

 - Intermittent fasting dramatically impacts my sleep and recovery.